AllonKleinLab/PBA/README.md

 The input data for PBA consists of a:

-1. **Expression matrix (X)**.
-This *.npy file should contain a matrix of single-cell gene expression values.
+1. **Expression matrix**.
+This (.npy or .csv) file should contain a matrix of single-cell gene expression values and is used to generate a k-nearest neighbor (knn) graph adjacency matrix.
 Rows represent cells and columns represent genes.
-X is used to generate a k-nearest neighbor (knn) graph adjacency matrix
-2. **Edge list (A)** [alternative to 1.].
-Instead of an expression matrix (input 1.), users can upload a list of edges representing a (knn) graph over sampled cells.
-The file should contain an edge in the format "i,j" on each line.
-Users can generate, visualize and then export knn graph edge lists in our companion software _SPRING_, available as a [webserver](https://kleintools.hms.harvard.edu/tools/spring.html) or a standalone program.
+2. **Edge list** [alternative to 1.].
+Instead of an expression matrix (input 1.), users can upload a list of edges representing a (knn) graph over sampled gene expession states.
+The file should contain an edge in the format "_i,j_" on each line.
+Users can generate, visualize and then export knn graph edge lists in our companion software _SPRING_, available as a [webserver](https://kleintools.hms.harvard.edu/tools/spring.html) or a [standalone program](https://github.com/AllonKleinLab/SPRING/).
-2. **Source/sink vector (R)**.
-This *.npy file should contain a vector of source/sink terms representing the relative rates of proliferation and loss at each sampled cell.
-Note that uniformly changing R by a scalar factor f is equivalent to changing the diffusion rate (level of stochasticity) by 1/f.
+2. **Source/sink vector**.
+This (.npy or .csv) file should contain a vector of source/sink terms representing the relative rates of proliferation and loss at each sampled gene expession state.
+Note that uniformly changing R by a scalar factor _f_ is equivalent to changing the diffusion rate (level of stochasticity) by _1/f_.
-3. **Lineage-specific sink matrix (S)** [optional].
-If provided, this matrix can be used to define terminal lineages and compute the fate probabilities of sampled cells.
-This *.npy file should contain a matrix with one column for each cell and one row for each terminal lineage.
-S<sub>i,j</sub> represents the flux of cells into lineage i from cell j.
+3. **Lineage-specific sink matrix** [optional].
+If provided, this matrix can be used to define terminal lineages and compute the fate probabilities of sampled gene expession state.
+This (.npy or .csv) file should contain a matrix with one column for each cell and one row for each terminal lineage.
+The _i,j_ entry represents the flux of cells into lineage _i_ from gene expression state _j_.

 We provide example data in `example_datasets/`.